 Symptom Possible solution Error message: Hard disk drive error.
+Contact Support: www.hp.com/support

-Contact Support.
-Computer will not turn on or start.
+Symptom Possible solution Computer will not turn on or start.
 Ensure that the cables connecting the computer to the external power source are plugged in properly.
 When the cables connecting the computer to the external power source are plugged in properly, and the wall outlet is functioning, the green power supply light on the back of the computer should be on; if it is not, contact Support.
-If the display (monitor) is blank, the monitor might not be properly connected.
-Connect the monitor to the computer, plug it in, and turn it on.
-See Display (monitor) on page 6 .

-Symptom Possible solution Test the wall outlet by connecting a different electrical device to it.
-Computer seems to Use the Windows Task Manager to close any programs not responding, or restart the computer: be locked up and is not responding.
+If the display (screen) is blank, the computer might not be properly connected.
+Plug in the computer and turn it on.
+Test the wall outlet by connecting a different electrical device to it.
+Computer seems to be locked up and Use the Windows Task Manager to close any programs not responding, or restart the computer: is not responding.
 1. Press the Ctrl+Alt+Delete keys on the keyboard simultaneously.
-2. Click Start Task Manager.
-3. Select the program that is not responding, and then click End Task .
+2. Tap Start Task Manager.
+3. Tap the program that is not responding, and then tap End Task .
 If closing programs does not work, restart the computer: 1.
 Press the Ctrl+Alt+Delete keys on the keyboard simultaneously.
-2. Click the Arrow button next to the red Shut Down button, and then click Restart .
-Or, press and hold the On button on the computer for 5 or more seconds to turn off the computer, and then press the On button to restart the computer.
+2. Tap the Arrow button next to the red Shut Down button, and then tap Restart.
+Or, press and hold the Power button on the computer for 5 or more seconds to turn off the computer, and then press the Power button to restart the computer.